Meet the Safecracker of Last Resort

 His back seat was buried beneath battery packs and extension cords, piled high with homemade dial removers assembled from plumbing equipment and a special vise for pushing drill bits through hardened steel.
 A warning light appeared to be glowing on the dashboard.

-The drugstore job, when we finally found it, turned out to be innocuous, though it took several hours.
-The store needed its safe moved a single foot forward, to allow access to some electrical and internet cables that had become jammed up behind it.
+The drugstore job, when we finally found it, needed its safe moved a single foot forward, to allow access to some electrical and internet cables that had become jammed up behind it.
 This particular safe, Santore explained, weighed 4,000 pounds—empty.
-It took a crowbar from the Mercedes’s trunk and some wooden blocks stolen from a dumpster, but Santore managed to roll the metal bar beneath the safe.
+It took a crowbar from the Mercedes’s trunk and some wooden blocks stolen from a dumpster, but Santore managed to roll a metal bar beneath the safe.
 The whole thing, all two tons of it, began sliding forward like a toy car.
 “It’s Egypt, baby!”
 Santore shouted.
 “It’s the way they built the pyramids!”

 On our way back to his car, Santore made a sound of surprise and rushed out into the street.
 Weirdly, there was a pin-tumbler lock, like the kind in a dead-bolt, sitting there on the pavement.
 He picked it up and fiddled with it.
 “I’m always finding locks,” Santore said.
 He made it sound like there were locks everywhere, just littering the world if you knew where to look for them.
 “Here,” he said, handing it to me.
 “You can keep this one.”